Multi-Million Dollar Mortgage Fraud Scheme Verdicts – GUILTY! Austin, Texas Jury Finds Five Guilty

 peace…

-7. Cordelia Robinson Says:
+7. Cordelia Robinson says:

 I hate it when people have uninformed opinions.
 I think it’s only fair to look at both sides of any story, any claim, or any so called “facts” and determine from both from your opinion and the information ,what is closest to the truth.
 If someone doesn’t like my opinion, enlighten me, please.
 Sam, Dorris was a liscenced banker, and a big girl, no, a grown ass woman.
 She’d know before anyone what she could or couldn’t do.
 Ultimately she put herself into this terrible situation.
 For the loser who thinks he actually knows anything about my dad, Mr. NA, the first and only time he went to jail was for fighting (and significantly harming) a man in the Army.
 But before you make judgements, why did this happen?
 What would you do if someone physically assaulted your girl friend and put a gun up to you when you tried to defend her?
 Nothing?
 Ok, then you said he had two heart surgerys, it was one.
 And it was because of something he was born with.
 He did have spinal surgey before the heart surgery (ranch accident).
 Thug?!
 Ha ha ha.
 If you knew my dad or even talked to him, you’d know he’s a very classy man.
 “Thug” would be the furthest thing from your mind, and quiet frankly it’s funny to even hear someone use that word in connection with him.
 And Mr. Gallagher, my father is a wonderful man.
 He’s always been there for my family and I. Even people he doesn’t know he likes to help them.
 When my friends family was having hard times, he helped them more than any one could.
 When ever my siblings (not his biological kids) needed him, he was there.
 For most who know him, and needed him, he was there, always.
 He’s sweet, kind, loving, and the greatest man in the world.
 Does he have his fault, like everyone else, yes.
 Some would label him as charming, others (years ago) a ladies man, but a good person.
 My dad was sentenced to twenty-eight years in prison.
 Thats basically life in prison for a man his age.
 I’m sure some of you watch those shows on t.v . like “Snapped” etc. Tell me how some people (and there alot) can get (way) less years in prison for murder, not accidentally killing someone, cold murder, and my dad got 28 yrs. for money no one’s going to really miss.
 That shows something about our government (and some/most of the people in it).
 Money is more important than life.
 Is that ethical?
 Is that right?
 The people in this case, all of them, wanted to get money so they did what they did (thinking either it was ok or thinking they wouldn’t get caught), yes that goes for Ms Doris too, and Judge Sparks made my dad responsible for all of them.
 That is not fair!
 My father didn’t sign any documents (for the loans etc), he advised them about the homes/ loans and these people acted accordingly.
 He didn’t put a gun to their head and make them do it.
 They chose to do what they did.
 And this is the result money, and trouble with the law (parole, jail time).
 All these people are not only grown but old ass adults, who made a choice and are suffering for it.
 But how much should they suffer?
 Is it right the amount of suffering they have to endure for what they did.
 Shoot during my dads trial I looked up stated loans (you sya how much you make, and they don’t check the info. given) and applied for them to see what would happen, and they let me!
 Those loan only encourage people to lie to get the loan.
 In fact alot of the people letting me do the application openly refered to them as liar loans.
 Is it illegal to get a “liar loan” if it’s legal, if they’re constantly advertising for it?
 The person pays a higher interset for being able to lie on his loan….is that ethical?
 Is that right?
 Obviously it was?
 My dad is a good man.
 If only you knew him you’d see.
 I love him.
 I miss him.
 He doesn’t deserve 28 years in prison when murderers are getting ten.
 Is he worse than a murderer?
 Please enlighten me.

-Leave a Reply
+Leave a comment